-The Sony A68 is a great Single Lens Translucent camera.
-If you do not currently have a lens for your camera or are searching for a different lens, this will cover the best 6 lenses to have for your Sony ILCA-68.
+The Sony A68 is an awesome camera.
+If you do not have a lens for your camera or are searching for a new lens, this article will talk about the best 6 lenses to have for the Sony SLT-A68.

 - Standard Lens - Sony 50mm f/1.8 SAM DT